darahea/joule_extensibility/tutorials/helloworld/step2/index.md

     folder: ./helloworld_capability
 ```

+We create a basic configuration file for our digital assistant.
+It defines a set of capabilities that the assistant can use.

 1. Create a new folder in your project root directory and name it `capabilites`.
 2. Add a new file `da.sapdas.yaml` in the newly created folder
 2. set the schema version to `3.0.0`